Inspiration and advice for your building project

 (MORE: Glazed Add-ons Design Guide)

-If you have an existing cellar, you can convert it into living space without using up your permitted development rights — the volume you can add to a building without needing planning permission.
+If you have an existing cellar, you can convert it into living space without using up the volume allocated to you under permitted development rights.
 Creating basement windows and external access will not usually require planning permission either, although it is always worth checking your local authority’s policy on basements.
 All work must, however, comply with the Building Regulations laid out in the Approved Document – Basements for Dwellings 2000 (www.basements.org.uk)

 Converting existing cellar space to bring it up to habitable standards costs from £1,000-1,500/m² providing there is already enough headroom.
 Creating a new basement beneath an existing building to add extra space is also possible.
 The cost is £3,000-4,000/m².
 Due to the cost, it is usually only financially viable to retrospectively add a basement in high value areas such as Central London.